ajberkley/cl-binary-store/README.md

 symbols, hash-tables, and pathnames are supported.

 Multiply referenced objects are stored as references so equality is preserved across serialization / deserialization and circularity is supported.
 If you disable reference tracking serialization is quite fast.

 Large simple-arrays have dedicated (at least on sbcl) serializers / deserializers which should be close to disk/network/memory bandwidth limited.

 Support for writing and reading from files, vectors, streams, and raw memory without having to jump through hoops.

-A very very simple versioning scheme is implemented.
+A sketch of a versioning scheme is implemented.

 ## User interface
 ### (store place &rest data)